 Pressure washer buying guide

 Why waste time and effort washing away hardened dirt and grime when you can use a pressure washer to get the job done quickly and easily?
 These brilliant tools shoot a powerful jet of water that makes them ideal for cleaning everything from filthy cars to dirty patios.
+They are also incredibly efficient when compared to a regular garden hose – they can use as little as 400 litres of water an hour and still give you 100 bar pressure, while a standard hosepipe would use around 3500 litres but only manage 4 bar.
 If you’re thinking about buying a pressure washer, our handy guide will help you find the right one to suit all your needs.

 Types of pressure washer